 - The Fiji College of General Practitioners has used e-GP as an educational resource, as part of a national accreditation scheme, to train doctors.
 The college represents private sector primary healthcare providers in Fiji.

 - Qualifying and newly qualified radiographers are now piloting our Image Interpretation programme through the National Healthcare Group, one of Singapore's leading healthcare providers.
 Feedback has already been very positive from learners taking part in the pilot project.

 - Medical imaging specialists in Australia are using our Image Interpretation and Advanced Radiotherapy e-learning to support their professional development for the second successive year.

 Patrick Mitchell, Chairman of eIntegrity, said: “Through our partnership with ASMIRT, more than 6,000 medical imaging professionals in Australia can take advantage of the UK’s significant investment in top-class healthcare learning – at a fraction of the usual cost of CPD resources.”

 - The New Zealand Institute of Medical Radiation Technology (NZIMRT) has given its 1500 members access to our e-learning programmes.
 The NZIMRT is the professional body that represents medical imaging technologists and radiation therapists across the country.

-NZIMRT members will now have access to our Image Interpretation, Advanced Radiotherapy and Ionising Radiation (Medical Exposure) Regulations programmes to support their continuing professional development.
+NZIMRT members now have access to our Image Interpretation, Advanced Radiotherapy and Ionising Radiation (Medical Exposure) Regulations programmes to support their continuing professional development.

-Changes to the CPD requirements in New Zealand meant that, as a professional body, the NZIMRT wanted to be able to offer members a CPD option that was easily accessible and that provided a range of different options across different scopes of practice.
-Following the successful trial, the NZIMRT is pleased to be offering its members this programme and being able to support their continuing professional development.
+Changes to the CPD requirements in New Zealand meant that, as a professional body, the NZIMRT wanted to offer members a CPD option that was easily accessible and provided a range of different options across different scopes of practice.
+Following a successful trial, the NZIMRT is pleased to be offering its members this programme and being able to support their continuing professional development.